Kyei-frank/question_answering/README.md

     ```

 2. **Run a Docker Container**:

+    Start your container using the following command:

     ```
     docker-compose -f docker/docker-compose.yml up
     ```

-3. **Check Docker Status**: Ensure Docker is up and running with `docker ps`.
-If the desired container isn't listed, it's not running.
-Check the troubleshooting section below to understand potential issues.
+3. **Check Docker Status**: Use `docker ps` to ensure Docker is running properly.
+If your intended container isn't listed, it might not be running.
+Refer to the troubleshooting section below for potential issues and solutions.

 4. **Test the Endpoints**: